From Fragments to Facts: A Curriculum-Driven DPO Approach for Generating Hindi News Veracity Explanations: Preference Dataset Creation

 \subsection{Final Preference Dataset Composition}

-The final synthetic preference dataset comprises: \setlist{nolistsep} \begin{itemize}[noitemsep] \item \textbf{Preferred outputs:} Explanations for fake news, sourced from fact-checking websites, and true news explanations, standardized using the prompt described in the appendix (Section \ref{sec:true_news_prompt}). \item \textbf{Non-preferred outputs:} Machine-generated explanations, based on the first paragraph of the news articles, produced using the prompt detailed in Section \ref{sec:news_prompt} of the appendix, by three state-of-the-art LLMs: \texttt{gpt-4o-mini}, \texttt{Mistral-7B-v0.1}, and \texttt{gemini-1.5-flash}. \end{itemize} Each data sample contains one positive (preferred) explanation and three negative (rejected) explanations, ensuring a balanced dataset by maintaining a consistent 1:3 ratio.
+The final synthetic preference dataset comprises: \setlist{nolistsep} \begin{itemize}[noitemsep] \item \textbf{Preferred outputs:} Explanations for fake news, sourced from fact-checking websites, and true news explanations, standardized using the prompt described in the appendix (Section \ref{sec:true_news_prompt}). \item \textbf{Rejected outputs:} Machine-generated explanations, based on the first paragraph of the news articles, produced by three state-of-the-art LLMs: \texttt{gpt-4o-mini}, \texttt{Mistral-7B-v0.1}, and \texttt{gemini-1.5-flash}. \end{itemize} Each data sample contains one positive (preferred) explanation and three negative (rejected) explanations, ensuring a balanced dataset by maintaining a consistent 1:3 ratio.
 This structure provides equal exposure to both high-quality and suboptimal explanations, helping to improve distinction and generalization.
 Furthermore, examples of input news and their corresponding non-preferred outputs, are provided in the appendix (Section \ref{example-non-pref-output}).